Democrat John Fetterman wins US Senate race in Pennsylvania

 Fetterman spoke smoothly early Wednesday but required closed captioning during media interviews and, two weeks ago, during the lone debate between the men.
 He turned in a rocky performance in which he struggled to complete sentences, jumbled words and fueled concern inside his party that it had doomed the race.

+In brief remarks to his election night party crowd at a fitness center in suburban Philadelphia, Oz thanked supporters and exuded optimism.

+“When all the ballots are counted, we believe we will win this race,” Oz told the jubilant crowd late Tuesday.
+He had not conceded as of early Wednesday.

-Oz also carried heavy baggage into the election.
-That included having just moved from his longtime home in neighboring New Jersey — a mansion overlooking the Hudson River just across from Manhattan — and barely winning a bruising primary in which opponents cast him as an out-of-touch Hollywood liberal.
+Oz carried heavy baggage, including having just moved from his mansion in New Jersey and barely winning a bruising primary in which opponents cast him as an out-of-touch Hollywood liberal.

+Throughout, Oz — a political novice with no roots in Pennsylvania politics — struggled to connect with some Republican voters, including those who thought he was too close to Trump, too liberal or too inauthentic.

 Fetterman won despite national political headwinds for Democrats, such as rising inflation.
 He will succeed retiring second-term Republican Sen. Pat Toomey.

-Fetterman sought to harness outrage over the Supreme Court’s abortion decision and promised to vote to abolish the filibuster, the Senate rule that often requires a supermajority of 60 votes to advance legislation.
+Fetterman sought to harness outrage over the Supreme Court’s abortion decision and promised to vote to abolish the filibuster.

+Polls had shown a close race, with the economy and abortion rights weighing heavily on voters.

+About half the state’s voters say the economy and jobs are the most important issue facing the country, according to AP VoteCast, an expansive survey of more than 3,100 voters in the state.
+Among that group of voters, Oz had a lead over Fetterman.

-Fetterman is irreverent, plainspoken and looks more like an aging professional wrestler.
-At 6 feet 8, he is tattooed, goateed and glowering, with a clean-shaven head and casual dress that often involves shorts — even in winter — and hoodies.
+Fetterman is irreverent, cusses casually on social media and looks more like an aging professional wrestler.
+At 6 feet 8, he is tattooed, goateed and glowering, with a clean-shaven head and casual dress that often involves shorts — even in winter.

-Along the way, he revolutionized the use of social media in campaigns, bringing in a torrent of small-dollar donations and relentlessly trolling Oz’s gaffes, wealth and status as a recent transplant to Pennsylvania.

-And he tried to recapture Democratic losses among blue-collar white voters and playing up his efforts to campaign in farther-flung counties where Republican margins have grown quickly in recent years.
 Democrats came to see him as someone who might normalize the party with disillusioned voters in the age of Trump.

+He revolutionized the use of social media in campaigns, bringing in a torrent of small-dollar donations and relentlessly trolling Oz ’s gaffes, wealth and status as a recent transplant.

 Even with Trump’s endorsement, he won the primary by barely 900 votes in a contest that went to a statewide recount.
 Trump was a longtime friend and fellow entertainer whom Oz had come to know through New York City’s social and charity fundraising circles.

-Still, Trump’s most hard-line voters didn’t quickly warm to Oz, and many in the state’s party establishment had lined up with a primary rival.

-The election was the most expensive for a U.S. Senate seat in Pennsylvania, surpassing $300 million.
+The election was the most expensive for a U.S. Senate seat in this campaign cycle, surpassing $300 million.
 Money from national groups poured in, and Oz spent more than $25 million of his own fortune on the race.

 Fetterman, the former mayor for 13 years of tiny, impoverished Braddock, near Pittsburgh, used his time there to establish credentials with the Black community in the majority Black town, in fighting gun violence and to keep a hospital in the crime-wracked community.